 Fighting allergies and eczema

-Protecting the Premature
+Protecting the premature

 There is good research evidence that probiotics can help protect babies who are born too soon.
 Some very low birth weight infants are at risk of a condition called necrotizing enterocolitis, in which the bowel becomes inflamed and starts to die.
-A review of the studies confirmed that probiotics can prevent necrotizing enterocolitis and death in vulnerable babies under 1.5kg (13).
+A review of the studies confirmed that probiotics can prevent necrotizing enterocolitis and death in vulnerable babies under 1.5kg (15).

-Healthy Teeth and Gums
+Healthy teeth and gums

 Are you paranoid about bad breath?
 Well, instead of popping mints you may be better off taking some friendly bacteria.
-Evidence is mounting to suggest that probiotics could be useful in preventing and treating oral infections, including dental cavities, gum disease and halitosis (14).
+Evidence is mounting to suggest that probiotics could be useful in preventing and treating oral infections, including dental cavities, gum disease and halitosis (16).

 Combating the common cold

-The impact of probiotics may well extend even further, new studies are looking at the effect of probiotics on treating liver disease, managing autism, preventing kidney stones, fighting stomach ulcers, combating infant colic, battling cancer and new groundbreaking research may indicate that managing our gut flora may even make us thinner.
-An imbalance in the gut bacteria has also been shown to have an effect on mental health conditions such as depression and anxiety, in fact 95% of the body’s serotonin is produced by our good gut bacteria.
+The impact of probiotic benefits may well extend even further.
+New studies are looking at the effect of probiotics on treating liver disease, managing autism, preventing kidney stones, fighting stomach ulcers, combating infant colic, battling cancer and new groundbreaking research may indicate that managing our gut flora may even help us lose weight.
+Moreover, there is also evidence that probiotic benefits may extend to treating urinary tract infections that commonly occur in women.

 We are on the brink of discovering the true importance of balancing the bacteria in our bowels.
 The evidence suggests that we should be eating probiotic rich foods or taking supplements every day.
 By making this small change we can help ourselves stay well, fight disease and maintain our wellbeing.